Best AI & Machine Learning Laptops in India (2026) - Research-Backed Picks for Developers

 16GB RAM falls short in 2026

-Between Windows 11, Chrome, and the AI tools running in the background, 16GB fills up fast.
-32GB serves as the new minimum for avoiding constant tab closures.
+Between Windows 11, Chrome with dozens of research tabs, Docker containers, Jupyter notebooks, and the AI tools running in the background, 16GB fills up fast during real development work.
+32GB serves as the practical minimum for avoiding constant tab closures and context switching.

 3